Let Me Ask:

 - Gutters: Decomposing or rusting, leaky seams, bending or sagging, loosely missing sections of gutter or downspout, clogged with debris.

-- Perform an Indoor Inspection: Moisture marks, brown, yellow, or grey stains, and peeling paint on walls and/or ceilings are all indications of a leaking, damaged roof.
+Moisture marks, brown, yellow, or grey stains, and peeling paint on walls and/or ceilings are all indications of leaking, damaged roof.
 Check your attic for damp rafters or leaks.
-Also inspect your energy bill!
+Also, inspect your energy bill!
 If there is a sudden surge in energy costs, it could be a sign that your roof ventilation has been compromised.

 If Your Roof has Wind Damage, Can It Wait?